turbot/steampipe-docs/docs/faq/overview.md

 ## Supported Linux Distributions

-Steampipe has a dependency on the GNU C Library (glibc) through its Postgres FDW and requires a minimum glibc version of 2.34.
-As a result, Steampipe is supported and rigorously tested on the latest Linux Long-Term Support (LTS) distributions to ensure reliability and stability.
+Steampipe requires glibc version 2.34 or higher.
+It will not function on systems with an older glibc version.

+Steampipe is tested on the latest versions of Linux LTS distributions.
+While it may work on other distributions with the required glibc version, official support and testing are limited to the following:

 #### Supported Distributions and Versions